gavdraper/gavdraper.github.io/_posts/2018-04-30-SQL-Server-Remving-Outliers-With-Math.md

 120 | 24 | 576
 231 | 135 | 18225

 If we then calculate the mean of those squares we get our variance which is 5619.
-If we then square route this we get our standard deviation of 74.959.
+If we then square root this we get our standard deviation of 74.959.
 From here we can remove outliers outside of a normal range by filtering out anything outside of the (average - deviation) and (average + deviation) which leaves our sample dataset with these results...

 20, 36, 40, 47